Superintendent’s Compendium

 36 CFR §2.11 – Picnicking

-The park is closed to picnicking except in areas designated for that purpose.
+The park is closed to picnicking except in designated areas and trailheads and facilities with installed picnic tables.
 Designated picnic areas can be found in the following locations:

 • Picnic tables at Tour Stop 3 in the Eastern Front District